Saturated California gets more rain and snow, but so far escapes severe damage it saw only weeks ago

 The upside, he said, is there’s some light at the end of the tunnel: the region isn’t expected to see more rain at least until the following weekend.

+“It’s a pain,” he said.
+“It feels like the rain has been getting crazier these last couple of years.
+People are adjusting and learning to deal with it, but it’s not easy on everyone.”

+Tuesday's rains forced Disneyland to shorten its hours while nearby Knott's Berry Farm and SeaWorld in San Diego closed outright.

-In Huntington Beach, a stretch of Pacific Coast Highway was closed due to flooding.
-The area is prone to flooding during rains.
-An evacuation warning was issued in the Topanga Canyon area west of Los Angeles through Wednesday morning due to possible mudslides.
+A flood prone stretch of the Pacific Coast Highway was closed south of Los Angeles, and evacuation warning s were issued to the west due to possible mudslides.

+The National Weather Service also warned any brave souls venturing to the shoreline to stay far back from the crashing ocean waves.

-Santa Barbara Airport reopened at 5:30 a.m., a day after heavy rain on the Central Coast flooded the runways, according to a statement on its website.
-Airlines were notified and will be working to restore service, the statement said.
+North of the city, the Santa Barbara Airport reopened a day after heavy rains flooded the runways, according to a statement on its website.

-Ethan Ragsdale, a spokesperson for the Santa Barbara Police Department, implored residents to stay away from creeks and other normally tame water bodies.
+Ethan Ragsdale, a spokesperson for the Santa Barbara Police Department, implored residents to stay away from creeks and other normally tame water bodies even after the rains subside.

 “They’re absolutely dangerous,” he told The Associated Press.
 “There’s swiftly moving water and what we don’t want is to have somebody get injured or worse.”